aa-fiu-classes/cnt-4713-web/project-2.md

 ## Submission Requirements

-To submit your project, you need to prepare:
+To submit your project:

-1. A `README.md` file placed in your code that includes:
+1. Create a `README.md` file placed in your code that includes:

     * Name and UID of each team member (up to 3 members in one team) and the contribution of each member
     * The high level design of your server and client